greenbes/obsidian-close-sidebars-and-properties/README.md

 Once installed and enabled:

 - Open the Command Palette (`Ctrl+P` or `Cmd+P`).
-- Search for the command:
+- You will find two commands available:
-  **"Close Sidebars and Hide Properties"**
+  - **"Close Sidebars and Hide Properties"**: Closes both sidebars and hides the Properties view.
+  - **"Display Properties Editor"**: Restores the Properties view of the active note.
-- Run the command manually or assign it to a custom hotkey for even faster access.
+- Run the command of your choice manually or assign it to a custom hotkey.

 ## 🛠 Development